 Moryah McLaughlin is always on the move.
-As a floor manager at Sol Flower Sun City, Moryah is responsible for making sure the day-to-day operation is running smoothly from discount and cash managing to inspiring staff to be at their best.
+As a General Manager at Sol Flower Scottsdale Airpark, Moryah is responsible for making sure the day-to-day operation is running smoothly and inspiring staff to be at their best.
 When she’s not at work she can be found on the trails by day and, once it’s safe again, dancing at the country saloon by night.

 Sol Flower is participating in the Last Prisoner Project: Roll It Up For Justice Program.
 The Roll It Up For Justice Program is a nationwide campaign encouraging cannabis businesses to give patients the opportunity to contribute to the cause.
 Small change can make a big impact, and every cent raised through the program gets Last Prisoner Project closer to the day when every last cannabis prisoner is set free.